sudiptabhatta/7-Segment-LED-Display-Project/README.md

-Sevent Segment Led Display Project Using Combinational and Sequential Circuit on Logisim
+7 segment LED display using combinationl and sequential circuit on logisim